 Diseases associated with EMR and EMF are; child leukemia, stress, insomnia and brain fog.
 The WHO has classified Extremely Low Frequency (ELF) fields as having a possible carcinogenic effect on the body – based off of studies surrounding leukemia in small children – which had been shown to have risen two-fold during the period of time concerning their investigation.

 Electromagnetic smog along with high winds, humidity, pollution, allergens, carpet fibres, curtains etc. carry with the positive charge, thus they are all Cations or Positive Ions.
 Positive ions, having gained an extra valence electron and contribute to a feeling of tiredness, low energy, tension, anxiety, and irritability.
 The best way to neutralize their presence is to increase the presence of negative ions (Anions).
-Negative Ions can be found within the following;
+Negative Ions can be found in the following;

 - waterfalls/moving water

 - wind/fresh breeze

 It’s a great idea to have windows open and plants within the house so as to mitigate the number of positive ions present in the home.
 Himalayan salt lamps also aid in producing negative ions!
 Himalayan salt lamps are hygroscopic meaning when heated they attract humidity/water (with time depending on the salt crystal your lamp should sweat) and result in the formation of a solution of Sodium Chloride (NaCl) and Water (H2O).
 Chloride naturally evaporates (with the heat this process occurs faster) and has a negative charge – it is a negative ion.
 In the air negative and positive ions being oppositely charged are attracted together, by this process odours, allergens and dust are eliminated from the air.
 This makes salt lamps a great alternative to harsh chemical deodorizers and cleaners which are often filled with perfumes, solvents, and volatile organic compounds.
 Moreover, it makes them a great tool at removing and reducing seasonal and everyday allergens, making it easier to breathe, lowering the strain of harsh coughing and lightening the load placed on the immune system – simply clean the salt lamp off once a week so as to remove the unwanted particles.